VanchoDimitrov/CSharpDesignPatterns/README.md

-# CSharpDesignPatterns
+# c# Design Patterns

-c# Design Patterns
+Check the branches for downloads